pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 {{< /chooser >}}

-### Parsing JSON Outputs to Objects
+### Creating outputs from JSON

-You can parse a JSON string into an object and then, inside of an Apply, manipulate the object to remove all of the policy statements.
+You can parse a JSON string into an object and then, inside of an `apply`, manipulate the object to remove all of the policy statements:

 {{< chooser language "javascript,typescript,python,go,csharp" >}}